ghostunnel/ghostunnel/docs/ACCESS-FLAGS.md

 * `--override-server-name`

-If set, overrides the server name used for hostname verification to be different from the hostname that was passed in `--listen`.
+If set, overrides the server name used for hostname verification to be different from the hostname that was passed in `--target`.
 This also sets the hostname passed to the backend for SNI purposes.
 The logic for hostname verification is implemented as part of the [crypto/tls][tls] package in Go's standard library, see the `ServerName` field on the `tls.Config` struct.